mars0i/pasta/doc/notes/algorithmetc.md

 two display spaces (worlds)

-each world has random food items, <= 1 per cell and animals moving around on the cells
+each world has random food items, <= 1 per cell

+and animals moving around on the cells

 	this means that either I need two ObjectGrid2D grids per world, one for food and one animals, or a single DenseGrid2D.
 	Unless I use core.matrix ndarrays (which can contain non-numbers).
-Or I suppose I could use the IntGrid2D and just store indexes of animals food, etc. each world is toroidal
+Or I suppose I could use the IntGrid2D and just store indexes of animals food, etc.
+	Well note that a good item is really just a radius.
+Nothing more is needed.
+So you could just store a food item as a double, in which case you could use either the double grid in MASON, or any kind of core.matrix matrix, e.g. vectorz.
+Well you might want to store a type, rather than making that be calculated from the world and size.

+each world is toroidal